Module 2: “Communication Skills in the Context of Health and Wellness”

 Introduction to Module 2:

-This module is designed to help LEND and UCEDD trainees increase knowledge and skills about communicating with people with intellectual and developmental disabilities (I/DD) in the areas of: health care and wellness encounters with people with I/DD; universal design in written and electronic communication; language use to demonstrate respect; supporting self-determination in health; the use of technology to enable effective communication; communication with people with sensory challenges and language differences; and working with interpreters.
+This module is designed to help trainees, students and health professionals to increase their knowledge and skills to improve communication with people with intellectual disabilities (ID).
+The resources in this module concern: communication during health care and wellness encounters with people with ID; cultural and linguistic competence in communication; working with interpreters; inclusion strategies in written and electronic communication; language use to demonstrate respect; supporting self-determination in health; the use of technology for effective communication; and communication with people with sensory challenges and language differences.

 Click on a scenario to access the resources:

-Scenario 1: Communication skills for working with people with I/DD in the context of health care and wellness encounters.
+Scenario 1: Communication skills for working with people with ID in the context of health care and wellness encounters.

-Scenario 2: Universal design in written and electronic communication with people with I/DD concerning health and wellness
+Scenario 3: Inclusion strategies in written and electronic communication with people with ID concerning health and wellness

-Scenario 5: Use of technology to enable effective communication by and with people with I/DD
+Scenario 6: Use of technology for effective communication by and with people with ID